§ Trust Spanning Protocol (TSP) Specification

 § TSP Signature

-The third part of a TSP message is the signature signed by the sender.
+The third part of a TSP message is the message signature of the sender.

 TSP_Signature = TSP_SIGN({TSP_Envelope, TSP_Payload})

-On the receiving side, the corresponding primitive is TSP_SIG_VERIFY
+On the receiving side, the corresponding primitive is TSP_SIGN_VERIFY

 .
 The details of the TSP_SIGN